 What actually is the reason why influenza outbreaks occur this time of the year?
 First, it is important to know that viruses spread more in the warmer months than during the colder seasons so viral outbreaks (flu season) are caused by other reasons than these viruses becoming more virulent.

-1. With low light, less exposure to sunshine, and shorter days our vitamin D levels are extremely low.
-As such, the immune system stimulation by vitamin D and thus our resistance to viral infections is chronically low and makes us highly susceptible to flu infections.
+1. With low light, less exposure to sunshine, and shorter days our vitamin D levels can be extremely low.
+As such, the immune system stimulation by vitamin D and thus our resistance to viral infections is low and makes us more susceptible to flu infections.

 2. The holiday season is one characterized by massive sugar consumption.
 Every bit of sugar lowers your virus fighting immune system.
 Sugar compromises your virus fighting “troops” which are attempting to resist infections.

 3. The holidays and post holiday months are higher stress months.
 Stress also compromises your immune system to lower its ability to resist the flu virus.

 4. Finally, the cold of the winter months generally lowers our water consumption and for some, raises the consumption of dehydrating alcohol as opposed to the summer months.
 Dehydrated respiratory passages (from nose to lungs) are breeding grounds for the flu virus.

 Combining a fertile environment for viral growth with an compromised immune system is a flu infection waiting to explode.

 If you want to minimize your chances of getting the flu you should: